 Article written by Belinda Eldridge, a Chartered Accountant and the Founder and Managing Director of Divide.
 The team at Divide help smart couples who have separated to financially separate in a cost-effective manner without using lawyers.
 She is also a proud single mother of two boys.

 For many of us single mums, financial security is one of our main stresses.
 We appreciate that when our relationship ends there will be financial implications and adjustments for us and our children, but we are often consumed with fear and anxiety as we work through what our new financial reality looks like.

+It’s really important you are organised and take the right practical steps when you first separate.
 The following tips will help you to save money when going through your divorce, family law matter, property settlement and parenting orders.

 How can I divorce cheaply?